Canada Ranks 14th on the Global Peace Index 2025

 3. Militarization

-Six more indicators determine a country's militarization, reflecting a link to military build-up and access to weapons and its level of peacefulness on a domestic and international stage.
+Six additional indicators determine a country's militarization, reflecting a link to military buildup and access to weapons, as well as its level of peacefulness on both the domestic and international stages.

 Total Scores

 Scores for each indicator above are normalized on a scale of 1 to 5.
 Internal peace indicators are weighted at a total of 60 per cent, while external peace indicators are weighted at a respective 40 per cent.
-According to the GPI, greater levels of internal peace are likely to lead to lower external conflicts, and is reason why these indicators are weighted 60/40.
+According to the GPI, greater levels of internal peace are likely to lead to lower external conflicts, which is why associated indicators are weighted 60/40.

-A total score is then formulated for all 163 nations on the GPI from these two sub weights.
+A total score is then formulated for all 163 nations based on the scores above.

 Peace & Progressive Development

-Canada's top 15 ranking on the GPI 2024 shows that the country is a leader on the world stage in many aspects.
+Canada's top 15 ranking on the GPI 2025 shows that our country is a leader on the world stage in many aspects.
 This provides insight into Canada's exceptional record on human rights protections, as peace and progressive development are inextricably linked [2].

 According to the IEP, peace is a crucial component of progressive development.
 A healthy business environment must have favourable social, political and economic conditions to foster progressive development over time.